wiphoo/Demo-GrapesJS_React/README.md

 ## Deployment to Cloudflare Workers

 This project is configured to deploy to Cloudflare Workers using OpenNext.
+It uses Webpack instead of Turbopack for compatibility with the Cloudflare Workers runtime.

 ### Prerequisites